christophihl/startupengineer/content/_repos/dat_sci/02_intro_tv.md

 We want to analyze the sales by product category.
 To do it by main and by sub categories we have to separate product category name in product main and sub category name.

-Moreover, we want to report also the freight value as revenue.
+Moreover, we want to report the freight value as revenue as well.
 Therefore, we have to add the total price (sales price + freight value) to the data.

 To fix those issues we are going to do a series of `dplyr` operations on the object `order_items_joined_tbl`: